Latest Resources and Information on the changes to the 340B Program

 - If your health center would like help in receiving technical assistance from Draffin Tucker, please contact Carmen Toft

-Community health center providers in the Dakotas are doing all they can to address stigma, answer questions, make recommendations, and
+Health center providers in the Dakotas are doing all they can to address stigma, answer questions, make recommendations, and

 provide treatments without judgment.
 Click here to find your nearest health center and to learn more about their providers and the resources that they offer.